aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   console will assume all links are relative to the current account.
 You will not be able to use the pipeline console to click through to a CloudFormation stack in a different account.
-- **If a change set failed to apply the pipeline must restarted**: if a change set failed to apply, it cannot be retried.
+- **If a change set failed to apply the pipeline must be restarted**: if a change set failed to apply, it cannot be retried.
 The pipeline must be restarted from the top by clicking **Release Change**.
 - **A stack that failed to create must be deleted manually**: if a stack